mbilly7/fantasy-football-power-rankings-web-app/README.md

 - Graph showing power rankings of each team over time
 - Explanations of each column
 - Displays of other stats, like records for example
+- Historical stats
+- AI-generated summary of each week's rankings